 Utility-Scale Renewable Energy

 Natural gas is the primary heat source for most Bozeman residents and businesses.
 Northwestern Energy purchases this energy in the form of a portfolio of fixed term contracts negotiated on the open market.
-Natural gas is readily available, and prices are relatively low, so it is likely that natural gas will remain the number one source of space heating, water heating and cooking fuel in the near future.
+Natural gas is readily available, and prices are at historic lows in 2012, so it is likely that natural gas will remain the number one source of space heating, water heating and cooking fuel in the near future.
 Alternative forms of energy are more attractive to those without access to natural gas.
 Natural gas is also an increasing source of electricity in Montana.
 Conservation is the best way to reduce household consumption of natural gas.

 Electricity in Bozeman

-If you are a NorthWestern Energy customer, the electricity powering your home or business is supplied from variety of sources:
+If you are a NorthWestern Energy customer, the energy powering your home comes from a variety of sources:

 - State-wide, Montana is an electric energy exporter, using only 58% of the energy produced in-state (2007).

 - Wind and natural gas are growing sources of electricity nationally and here in Montana there is huge potential for wind energy development.

 The Montana Public Service Commission has a Renewable Energy Portfolio Standard that requires NorthWestern Energy to provide 15 percent of our electric supply from renewable sources by 2015.
 The supply was 10 percent renewable in 2011.
-Most of this energy comes from wind sources, which are not included in NorthWestern Energy’s base load capacity due to their intermittent supply.
+Most of this energy comes from wind sources, which are not included in the NWE base capacity, due to their intermittent supply.
 Small-scale hydro-electric generation also comprises a small portion of the renewable portfolio.
-This renewable energy supply also includes “Renewable Energy Credits” purchased by NorthWestern Energy.
+This renewable energy supply also includes “Renewable Energy Credits” purchased by NWE.